oneeve8/kobble-data/content/markdown.md

 Block quote = > before the quote, example:

 > An eye for an eye only ends up making the whole world blind.
+This is how the second line would look

 Inline link =[visit link] www.link.com